-Prerequisite: JOUR 2000.03 or permission of the Instructor
+Prerequisite: JOUR 2000.03 or JOUR 2001.06 or permission of the Instructor

 JOUR 3542.03: Business Reporting for Journalists

 Budgets, stock markets, statistics, polls, securities, mergers and takeovers.
 This course will give students a working knowledge of how business functions.
 It will provide students with the tools to analyze and present complex economic situations in clear language.